TouchDesigner/TouchEngine-UE/README.md

-# TouchEngine-UE Plugin Repository
+# TouchEngine Plugin for Unreal Engine

 **Current Unreal Engine version:** `5.0.3`

-**Current TouchEngine version:** `2022.25370` (Latest official, [download link](https://derivative.ca/download))
+TouchEngine allows the use of TouchDesigner components in Unreal Engine.
+The plugin currently supports Custom Parameters, CHOP input/output, TOP input/output and DAT input/output.

-The TouchEngine Plugin currently supports Custom Parameters, CHOP input/output, TOP input/output and DAT input/output.
+TouchEngine requires an installed version of TouchDesigner.
+TouchEngine does not work with Non-Commercial licenses.
+We recommend using the latest official version of TouchDesigner: [download link](https://derivative.ca/download).

 ## TouchEngine Plugin Setup Guide